 Every holiday season, it becomes evident that there are two kinds of people: those that embrace the 24-7 inundation of "Rudolph" and "Jingle Bells" and those that absolutely hate Christmas music.
 But country music fans are lucky.
-No matter your stance on holiday music, a country music Christmas record probably has something for you.
+From Brett Eldredge's Glow to Martina McBride's White Christmas, country superstars have been providing the soundtracks to our Christmas shopping with holiday albums for years.
+No matter your stance on holiday music, a country Christmas album probably has something for you.

 Here are 10 essential country music Christmas albums.

 For her 2002 Christmas album, Bluegrass and White Snow, Patty Loveless went back to her Kentucky roots.
 Putting a bluegrass spin on holiday favorites like "Christmas Time's a Comin" and "Silver Bells," Loveless made a Christmas standout for everyone from the Kentucky holler to the heart of the city.